hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_cluster.html.markdown

 -> **Note:** If `enable_auto_scaling` is set to `false` both `min_count` and `max_count` fields need to be set to `null` or omitted from the configuration.

+* `zones` - (Optional) Specifies a list of Availability Zones in which this Kubernetes Cluster should be located.
+Changing this forces a new Kubernetes Cluster to be created.

 ---

 An `identity` block supports the following:

-* `type` - The type of identity used for the managed cluster.
-Possible values are `SystemAssigned` and `UserAssigned`.
+* `type` - (Required) Specifies the type of Managed Service Identity that should be configured on this Kubernetes Cluster.
+Possible values are `SystemAssigned`, `UserAssigned`, `SystemAssigned, UserAssigned` (to enable both).

-* `identity_ids` - (Optional) A list of User Assigned Identity IDs which should be assigned to this Kubernetes Cluster.
-At this time only a single value is supported.
-This must be specified when `type` is set to `UserAssigned`.
+* `identity_ids` - (Optional) Specifies a list of User Assigned Managed Identity IDs to be assigned to this Kubernetes Cluster.

+~> **NOTE:** This is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.

 ---